 ‘Well, I’m not sure how much of Berkeley I actually embraced at the time, yet I remained impressed with how he posited unique, logical explanations for how reality was unified, especially when everyone else seemed more predisposed to settle for a fragmented universe.
 Rightly or wrongly, I challenged Hume’s empiricism and sceptical enquiry as having a disintegrative effect with a resultant plurality of duality and separation.

-‘Possibly, I overplayed my hand on that one, especially when I suggested Hume’s empiricism might have had a precursory role to the socio-political fragmentation of the twentieth century.
-The committee would have nothing of that, preferring to blame Edinburgh’s own Adam Smith and his seminal book The Wealth of the Nations.
+‘Possibly, I overplayed my hand on that one, especially when I suggested Hume’s empiricism might have had a precursory role in the socio-political fragmentation of the twentieth century.
+The committee would have nothing of that, preferring to blame Edinburgh’s very own Adam Smith and his seminal book The Wealth of the Nations.

 ‘Admittedly, I can at times be a bit contrarian by intentionally taking positions that even I might not agree with, just to challenge the smug assumptions of the philosophical thought police.
 As you probably guessed by now, I hate being told how to think, so I thought I‘d give them something to think about in my oral defence.

 ‘I was convinced of my thesis’ veritable stance, believing it to be self-evident.
-In my zeal, I even attempted to argue for how contemporary philosophy was undermining creative discourse.
-A bit audacious of me; still, it seemed it was worth a shot.
+In my zeal, I even attempted to argue how contemporary philosophy was undermining creative discourse.
+A bit audacious of me; still, it seemed worth a shot.
 As it turned out, the committee censors were more sensitive to this suggestion than I expected.’

 ‘And for this, you had to do more time?’
 Mo asked.

 ‘Sure did… another year of reworking the paper, which in my mind, already was an abiding achievement of innovative scholarship.
-But at least I got another crack at defending myself against these pompous sophists, as I called them.
+At least I got another crack at defending myself against these pompous sophists, as I called them.
 In the end, they relented and accepted my defence.
 Most likely, this was because I had sufficiently altered my positions to give them what they needed to hear.
 As someone remarked, my thesis could now be regarded as something more measured and balanced.

-‘It sounds you might still be a little bitter about the whole affair,’ Mo said, remarking on my enduring frustrations.
+‘It sounds you might still be a little bitter about the affair,’ Mo said, remarking on my enduring frustrations.

 ‘And I must say, to his credit, even my advisor told me not to take things personally; he suggested that he only wanted to thicken my skin and sharpen my mind.
-I’m not certain that really was the case, knowing his aversions towards whatever alluded to transcendence.
+I’m not certain that was the case, knowing his aversions towards whatever alluded to transcendence.
 Still, with my supercilious attitude, I was probably too full of my intellectual conceits to handle things as well as I could have, for which I paid the price.’

 ‘I like the way you construe these symbols,’ I said.
 It’s almost poetic.’